Danny-NG-9999/Academic-and-Personal-Projects/Data Analysis/Student's Programming Language Score/README.md

 Design workshops focused on ML model application and dashboarding tools (Tableau/Excel).

 Support mock interviews where students articulate applied skills, not just coding ability.

+## 📌 Conclusion

+This project shows that while Python and SQL remain essential, placement outcomes are most strongly associated with ML, Tableau, and Excel proficiency.
+Students with a balanced and practical skill portfolio are significantly more likely to be placed.

+The analysis provides actionable insights for students, instructors, and placement services, supporting data-driven curriculum design and targeted career preparation.